-The Appalachian Trail offers hikers an exciting adventure of exploration and stamina, showcasing many different beautiful natural and man-made landmarks.
+The Appalachian Trail offers hikers an exciting adventure of exploration and stamina, showcasing many beautiful natural and man-made landmarks.

-While there is no set halfway point of the Appalachian Trail.
-Many commonly accepted halfway points are located throughout Pennsylvania, including Pine Grove Furnace, and West Virginia, at Harper’s Ferry.
+While there is no set halfway point of the Appalachian Trail, many commonly accepted halfway points are located throughout Pennsylvania, including Pine Grove Furnace, and West Virginia, at Harper’s Ferry.

-It is important to note that the Appalachian Trail is not the flat, easy-to-travel path that many individuals often envision.
+It is important to note that the Appalachian Trail is not the flat, easy-to-travel path many individuals often envision.
 It is a very arduous trail that contains mountainous terrain.
 Hikers should carefully map out and plan their journey.
 Adjusting their pace of travel based on several factors, including:

 - The preferred timetable of their trip

 - Stage of their journey

 - The starting point of the journey (Georgia or Maine)

 Need Help Preparing for a Hike or Backpacking Trip?

 Check out our Hiking Equipment Guide for Beginners.
 It’s a complete list of gear that every beginner should have!